-President of Conference of Chief Justices Chief Justice of the Supreme Court of Texas Nathan L. Hecht was first elected to the Court in 1988 as a Justice and was reelected four times.
-He was appointed Chief Justice by Gov. Rick Perry on October 1, 2013 and elected in 2014.
+President of the Conference of Chief Justices Chief Justice of the Supreme Court of Texas Nathan L. Hecht was first elected to the Court in 1988 as a Justice and was reelected four times.
 He is the longest-serving member of the Court of Texas in history.

-First Vice-President of Conference of Chief Justices Paul A. Suttell became Chief Justice of the Rhode Island Supreme Court in July 2009, having served as an Associate Justice on the Supreme Court since July 2003.
+President-Elect of the Conference of Chief Justices Paul A. Suttell became Chief Justice of the Rhode Island Supreme Court in July 2009, having served as an Associate Justice on the Supreme Court since July 2003.

-Immediate Past President of Conference of Chief Justices Paul L. Reiber served in the private practice of law in Rutland, Vermont and as a partner in the law firm Kenlan, Schweibert & Facey from 1986 until his appointment as an Associate Justice by Governor James Douglas in October, 2003.
-He was sworn in as Chief Justice of the Vermont Supreme Court by Governor Douglas on December 17, 2004.
+Immediate Past President of Conference of Chief Justices Paul L. Reiber was sworn in as Chief Justice of the Vermont Supreme Court by Governor Douglas on December 17, 2004.

 Honorable Jeffrey S. Bivins

 Honorable Robert M. Brutinel

 Supreme Court of Florida